tesseract-robotics/tesseract_docs/_source/intro/tesseract_setup_wizard_doc.rst

 * To generate an allowed collision matrix:

   1. Click **GENERATE**.
-After a couple seconds you should see the table poplulate with your default collision matrix.
+After a couple seconds you should see the table populate with your default collision matrix.

   2. Inspect your collision matrix and ensure that there are no link pairs that should not be disabled for collision checking.